Gromov--Witten/Pandharipande--Thomas correspondence via conifold transitions: Applications

 by applying the variable change $\psi_\ast (\beta_Y, n) \coloneqq (\psi_\ast \beta_Y, n)$ to \eqref{PTratio}.
 It is natural to ask further whether the equality holds if $\oX$ has at worst terminal singularities. \begin{qst} Does the formula \eqref{PTratioX} hold for a small transition $X \nearrow Y$ of Calabi--Yau threefolds? \end{qst}

-\emph{Acknowledgments.} We would like to thank Yukinobu Toda, Chin-Lung Wang, Baosen Wu and Zijun Zhou for helpful discussions.
+\emph{Acknowledgments.} We thank Yukinobu Toda, Chin-Lung Wang, Baosen Wu and Zijun Zhou for helpful discussions.
+We also thank the referees for helpful comments and suggestions on this article.
 YL is supported by grants from the Fundamental Research Funds for the Central Universities and Applied Basic Research Programs of Science and Technology Commission Foundation of Shanghai Municipality (22JC1402700).
-SSW is supported by the National Science and Technology Council (NSTC) under grant number 111-2115-M-001-003-MY3 and thanks Institute of Mathematics at Academia Sinica for providing support and a stimulating environment.
+SSW is supported by the National Science and Technology Council (NSTC) under grant number 111-2115-M-A49-019-MY3 and thanks the Institute of Mathematics at Academia Sinica for providing support and a stimulating environment.